-Deadlines: The date you expect to publish each content.
+- Deadlines: The date you expect to publish each piece of content.
 The calendar should also state the first draft and final draft completion date.

-Type of Content: Specify the content type when writing the content title.
-Depending on your target audience and social media platform, the content could be video, written (blog posts or articles), infographics, images, customer reviews, and so on.
+- Type of Content: Specify the content type.
+Depending on your target audience and social media platform, the content could be video, infographics, images, customer reviews, and so on.

-Creator: Specify who will create each content – a freelance copywriter or one of your in-house creators.
+- Creator: Specify who will create each social post, such as a freelance copywriter or one of your in-house creators.

-Social Platform: The specific platforms you intend on publishing each content.
+- Social Platform: The specific platforms you intend on publishing each post to.

 You can find social media content calendar templates online or build one from scratch with Excel.

 At Cohley, we simplify finding the best content creators by connecting brands with qualified professionals who can deliver visual assets that drive growth.
-Whether you need ad-ready video content for TikTok ads or professional photography for Instagram, let us connect you with a creator that will give you an edge over your competitors.
+Whether you need ad-ready video content for TikTok ads or professional photography for Instagram, we can connect you with a creator that will give you an edge over your competitors.